How to Freshen Up Post Workout When You Can’t Shower

 After skin is cleansed and soothed, moisturizing is a must.
 Look for a lightweight product that won’t clog pores or leave behind greasy residue.
 “I’m currently really into Maria Akerberg Face Lotion Clearing,” says Eliza Shirazi, founder of Kick It By Eliza.
 “It’s worked wonders for my sensitive skin, keeps my acne in check, and also smells amazing.”
-Dermatologists love Glytone Hydrating Lotion that balances acne-prone skin.
+Dermatologists love Glytone Hydrating Cream that balances acne-prone skin.

 Swish some mouthwash

 Oral hygiene (aka brushing, flossing, and swishing) is part of your morning and evening routine, so why would you skip it post-workout?
 While you don’t need to go through all the steps, mouthwash is a quick and easy way to kill bad breath germs and freshen breath.
 If swishing takes too long, try a spritz with the purse-friendly Listerine PocketMist.

 Post-exercise, keep makeup simple—no need to go for a full face.
 After prepping skin (with the previous steps), apply a creamy concealer to counteract any redness.
 Next, give your cheeks and lips a hint of color with a dual purpose product, such as the Multibalm by Pixi.
 Add a coat or two of mascara, and finish with a quick dusting of SPF face powder, such as ColoreScience Sunforgettable Broad Spectrum SPF 50.